yasirkhan380/laryngeal-cancer/README.md

 In the 'datasets' ditionary we give you accesses to the datasets we generated and used to validate our module.
 If you are intressted in the results you can produce with the module feel free to analyze the datasets yourself.

-Dataset C32-1 (Prevalence approach): This dataset contains XXX patients and simulates a realistic prevalence of laryngeal cancer.
+Dataset C32-1 (Prevalence approach): This dataset contains 2,061,998 patients and simulates a realistic prevalence of laryngeal cancer(1,394 with laryngeal cancer).
-Dataset C32-2 (Enriched approach): The second dataset was designed to let as many patients as possible suffer from laryngeal cancer.
+Dataset C32-2 (Enriched approach): The second dataset was designed to let as many patients as possible suffer from laryngeal cancer and contains 366,429 patients (227,643 with laryngeal caner).
-Dataset C32-3 (Cohort approach):
+Dataset C32-3 (Cohort approach): This data set was intended to generate a cohort representative for laryngeal cancer in the German population (in terms of gender and age at diagnosis).
+With stratified (by age and gender) random drawing of cases from dataset C32-2, 7,354 females (14.7%) and 42,653 males (85.3%) were selected (total 50.007 cases).

 ## Installation Synthea